ReflectionHLE/ReflectionHLE/README.md

-* John Carmack, John Romero, Jason Blochowiak, Tom Hall, Adrian Carmack and Robert Prince for their original works for Keen Dreams and Catacomb 3-D, a lot of these used in the Catacomb Adventure Series (Catacomb Abyss included) later.
+* John Carmack, John Romero, Jason Blochowiak, Tom Hall, Adrian Carmack and Robert Prince for their original works for Keen Dreams and Catacomb 3-D, a lot of these used in the Catacomb Adventure Series later.
 * Mike Maynard, James Row, Nolan Martin, Steven Maines, Carol Ludden, Jerry Jones, James Weiler and Judi Mangham for their additional works for the Catacomb Adventure Series.